Depending on the groups of individuals that interact with a business, different types of liability insurance may be required.

 Another example is employers failing to supply safety goggles in smelting factories, causing the workers to lose their vision.

-Product liability protects businesses from damages caused by goods to customers, and also from products arriving in a damaged state, and wrong delivery.
+Product liability protects businesses from damages caused by goods to customers, and also from products arriving in a damaged state, and wrong delivery upon which product liability claims are made.

 Defective workmanship liability protects businesses from damage or injury to the public resulting from manufacturing defects.